Hybrid GRMHD and Force-Free Simulations of Black Hole Accretion: Coupling GRMHD and GRFFE in finite volume codes

-The corresponding conserved quantity for the entropy is $\mathcal{S}=s\mathcal{D}$.
 The adiabatic approximation \emph{minimizes} the temperature of the fluid in the force-free regions when compared to a solution to the full GRMHD equations.
-While this method will not produce a fully physical solution to the GRMHD equations in the high $\sigma$ regions, it provides a somewhat orthogonal approximation than the standard GRMHD approach of artificially increasing the density in these regions.
+Evolving the fluid adiabatically will not produce a physical solution to the GRMHD equations in the high $\sigma$ regions, and this choice ignores physical sources of dissipation that may exist in the force-free jet.
+The standard GRMHD approach of imposing a density floor in the jet tends to produce a jet interior that is relatively high-density and high-temperature; by contrast, the adiabatic GRFFE approach in this region tends to produce an evacuated, lower-temperature funnel (see \autoref{sec:simulations}).

-Advecting the density and entropy density still requires us to define a parallel velocity $\vpar$ in \autoref{eq:ugeneral}.
-One option is to keep $\vpar=0$, minimizing the Lorentz factor of the fluid rest frame.
+Advecting the density and entropy density with \autoref{eq:densitycons} and \autoref{eq:entropycons} requires us to know both the drift velocity $u^\mu_\perp$ and the parallel velocity $\vpar$ in \autoref{eq:ugeneral}.
+One option is to keep $\vpar=0$, minimizing the Lorentz factor of the fluid rest frame with respect to the normal observer.
 However, even when solving for $\vperp$ from pure force-free electrodynamics, we may wish to solve for a nonzero $\vpar$.
 For instance, when coupling GRMHD and GRFFE equations in different regions of the simulation domain, we may have a nonzero $\vpar$ on the boundary of the GRFFE region, so setting $\vpar=0$ in the GRFFE region could introduce discontinuities in the velocity.
 Furthermore, the decomposition of the velocity into field-parallel and field-aligned components in GRFFE is coordinate-dependent, so zeroing $\vpar$ in the GRFFE region will give different physical velocities when a simulation is run in different coordinate systems.

 An \emph{exact} equation for the evolution of the parallel momentum in GRMHD can be obtained by taking the dot product of the full GRMHD energy-momentum equation $\nabla_\mu T^{\mu\nu}=0$ with the fluid-frame magnetic field 4-vector $b^\mu$ (see \citealt{Camenzind1986} and the Appendix, \autoref{app:pmom} for a derivation):